USEPA/ejscreen-tsdf-proximity-processing/README.md

 **Post-Hadoop Processing:**

 - Combine all text files in OutputfromHadoop folder.
 Copy \*\_bgscores.csv: tsdf\_bgscores\_us.csv
-- Prep with text editor (Capitalized first header row and remove all other header rows).
+- Open US_bg_scores.csv in a text editor to capitalize the header and remove all other header rows.
 - Convert tsdf\_bgscores.csv to xlsx; make sure BLKGRP is text.
 - Port tsdf\_bgscores.xlsx file into geodatabase table (TSDF\_Work.gdb/TSDF\_BG\_Scores\_US)
 - Rename columns to STCNTRBG and BG\_SCORE.